atmars77/atmars77.github.io/archive.md

 <p style="text-align: center;">
   <a href="/assets/Issues/Spark_to_Flame_Issue_One_July_2023.pdf">Issue One</a>
+  <a> Best of the Net 2025 Nominations: "lil beast / my lil baby" and "Fantasm." </a>
 </p>

 <!--- Feb 11 2024 removing excerpt: "Page Not Found" in title bc of jekyll build issue--->